 The balance sheet is a statement that highlights the financial position of a company at a given date or time.
 Mostly balance sheet is prepared on a yearly basis, but the preparation of the balance sheet solely depends on the policies set for the company.

-Steps to prepare the Balance Sheet
+How to prepare a Balance Sheet?

 1. Understand the basic accounting equation

 Always, the capital in the business will be equivalent to the assets and the liabilities.
 Set all the assets of a company, group liabilities and understand the amount of capital set for the time.
-Divide balance sheet document into two sides the debit and the credit side which will be after you writing your balance sheet heading.
+Divide balance sheet document into two sides the debt and the credit side which will be after you writing your balance sheet heading.
 Write it this way